Support

 Who can join Global Ship Broker?

-Is this an open marketplace or a curated network?
+Is this an open board or a protected broker network?

 What roles are available?